adiletexe/uber/README.md

 # Navigate to the project directory:
 cd django-psychological-chatbot

 # Set your OpenAI API key as an environment variable.
-Replace "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" with your actual API key.
-export OPENAI_API_KEY="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"
+Replace "api_key" with your actual API key. export OPENAI_API_KEY="your_api_key"

 # Run the Django development server:
 python manage.py runserver